jmarcosuarez/nopa/README.md

 ## What's done
 1. __CSS Approach:__ I have changed boilerplate to add __post-css__ and __css-modules__.
 Also, added __redux-devtools__ to be able to work with redux data in a development setting.
 See wiki pages [CSS-Methodology](https://github.com/jmarcosuarez/nopa/wiki/CSS-Methodology)

-Unfortunately I haven't as of now finish implementing CSS throughout the app.
-But the environment is finish and is quite maintainable in the long run.
-Whenever possible and where I have written any CSS I have meant to write cleaner modern syntax and while talking about layout I always use the Flexbox layout model.

 2. __Implement a bank selection that persists the login screen:__ Bank selection is done by saving the user selected bank to the redux store.
 To paint the buttons: We map through an inline array calling a BankListItem component to render on each iterate, passing th eprops necesary for each button.
 BankListItem resides on the components folder and it just renders the bank images as buttons.
 Each button will have an onClick handler triggering the action to save the bank name to the redux store when triggered.
 Special carefulness have been made into no binding but instead using arrow functions when declaring handlers within react classes.
 See [BankListItem](https://github.com/jmarcosuarez/nopa/blob/master/src/app/client/components/BankListItem/BankListItem.js) while the ChooseBankPage container is [here.](https://github.com/jmarcosuarez/nopa/blob/master/src/app/client/containers/ChooseBank/ChooseBankPage.js)